Warmth of the Sun Giveaway

 27. California Dreamin’

-Check out the Beach Boys Official Site.
+28. The Warmth Of The SunCheck out the Beach Boys Official Site.

 Happy Mom’s Day, now listen to George Michael

 A Happy Mother’s Day to all the moms out there, including my beautiful wife and amazing mother, Myra.
-My own mom gave me the year off, as she’s currently traveling across England’s Lake Districton foot.
+My own mom gave me the year off, as she’s currently traveling across England’s Lake District – on foot.
 She has my dad – the hiking fiend – to thank for that.
 My crazy pops hiked the John Muir Trail by himself, for crying out loud.
 My dad the sixty-something has a way of making this thirty- something feel very very lazy.

 So I did the obligatory “mother” search in iTunes to see what I could post on this fine day, but nothing jumped out.
 I don’t think “Up Against the Wall, Redneck Mother” fits the occasion.

-George Michael: Waiting for that Day (mp3)
+George Michael: Waiting for the Day

 The Future is Now